ItisShikhar/captioncat/README.md

 ## What is captioncat?

-**captioncat lets you design expressive, animated captions and render them into videos.**
+**captioncat is an open-source engine for designing, animating, and rendering expressive captions for video.**

-Create reusable caption presets with control over typography, layout, animation, effects, backgrounds, transitions, positioning, and more.
-Render captions directly onto videos, generate standalone caption movies for your own video compositing, or export transcript and caption files.
-Create and customize presets visually with **captioncat Preset Studio**.
+Create reusable caption presets with control over typography, layout, animation, effects, backgrounds, and positioning.
+Render captions directly onto videos, export standalone caption movies, or export subtitle files.
 Create captions in any language, use an existing transcript or caption file, or transcribe directly from video or audio.

+## Why captioncat?

+Built for developers who want more than basic subtitles.

+- Design expressive captions with typography, layout, animation, effects, and backgrounds.
+- Save styles as reusable presets.
+- Use the same preset across multiple videos.
+- Render captions directly onto videos or export standalone caption movies.
+- Export captions as ASS, SRT, VTT, PNG sequences, or JSON.
+- Create captions in any language, including left-to-right and right-to-left languages.
+- Customize presets with code or with captioncat Preset Studio.

+captioncat gives you programmatic control without limiting you to simple subtitle overlays.

 ## Features